HangfireIO/Hangfire.Documentation/configuration/using-sql-server-with-msmq.rst

 To use MSMQ queues, you should do the following steps:

 1. **Create them manually on each host**.
 Don't forget to grant appropriate permissions.
+Please note that queue storage is limited to 1048576 KB by default (approximately 2 millions enqueued jobs), you can increase it through the MSMQ properties window.
 2. Register all MSMQ queues in current ``SqlServerStorage`` instance.

 If you are using **only default queue**, call the ``UseMsmqQueues`` method just after ``UseSqlServerStorage`` method call and pass the path pattern as an argument.